Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • Mt.
 Nebo, the biblical mountain from which Moses is believed to have viewed the Promised Land and where his tomb may be located.

-• Rome – the capital of Italy, is an expansive and cosmopolitan city with nearly 3,000 years of art, architecture, and culture.
+• Rome — the capital of Italy, an expansive and cosmopolitan city with nearly 3,000 years of art, architecture, and culture.
 Iconic ruins like the Forum and the Colosseum reflect the ancient Roman Empire’s grandeur.
-The Vatican City, headquarters of the Roman Catholic Church, features St. Peter's Basilica and the Vatican Museums, home to Michelangelo’s Sistine Chapel frescoes.
+Vatican City, headquarters of the Roman Catholic Church, features St. Peter’s Basilica and the Vatican Museums, home to Michelangelo’s Sistine Chapel frescoes.

-• Vatican Museum – A collection of Christian and art museums within Vatican City, housing works amassed by Popes over centuries.
+• Vatican Museum — a collection of Christian and art museums within Vatican City, housing works amassed by Popes over centuries.
 Among its 70,000 works (20,000 on display) are some of the most important classical sculptures and Renaissance masterpieces in the world.

-• Colosseum – Believed to be a site where early Christian martyrs were executed, this amphitheater opened in A.D.
-80 and was used for Roman entertainment, including gladiator battles, for over 400 years.
+• Colosseum — believed to be a site where early Christian martyrs were executed, this amphitheater opened in AD 80 and was used for Roman entertainment, including gladiator battles, for over 400 years.

-• Palatine Hill – The oldest part of Rome, continuously inhabited since 1000 BC and a center of early Roman civilization.
+• Palatine Hill — the oldest part of Rome, continuously inhabited since 1000 BC and a center of early Roman civilization.

-• Via Sacra – The main street of ancient Rome, stretching from the Capitoline Hill through the Forum to the Colosseum, lined with sacred sites and temples.
+• Via Sacra — the main street of ancient Rome, stretching from the Capitoline Hill through the Forum to the Colosseum, lined with sacred sites and temples.

 • Hagia Sophia — a must-see former Greek Orthodox Christian patriarchal basilica, later an Ottoman imperial mosque, and now a museum in Istanbul.